dpdpforlife/PresetterProfessional/README.md

 # PresetterProfessional

-PresetterProfessional, besides being questionable use of the english language, is an addon for Blender 2.80+ for saving presets for Shading, Visibility, Snapping, and Transform Settings.
-Beyond saving indvidual categories of settings, PresetterProfessional (PP) has a few convenient combo Presetters that combine categories of settings to speed your workflow even more.
+PresetterProfessional, besides being questionable use of the English language, is an addon for Blender 2.80+ for saving presets for Shading, Visibility, Snapping, and Transform Settings.
+Beyond saving individual categories of settings, PresetterProfessional (PP) has a few convenient combo Presetters that combine categories of settings to speed your workflow even more.

 **Presets for The 3d View**